bbcmicrobit/micropython/docs/microphone.rst

     If there isn't enough memory available a ``MemoryError`` will be raised.

-    :param duration: How much time to record in milliseconds.
+    :param duration: How long to record in milliseconds.
     :param rate: Number of samples to capture per second.
-    :param wait: When set to ``True`` it blocks until the recording is done, if it is set to ``False`` it will run in the background.
     :returns: An ``AudioFrame`` with the sound samples.

 .. py:function:: record_into(buffer, rate=7812, wait=True)